abhijitdc/ToyWeatherSimulator/README.md

   "reportingStartDate":"2016-03-02 11:22:10"
 }
 ```
->- trainingLocationNum - Number of Geo Location which will be chosen at random for training data generation.
+>- trainingLocationNum - Number of Geo Location which will be chosen at random for training data generation.(Not required for Run Mode 2)
 >- trainingNumOfDays - Number of consecutive days for which the data will be generated.
-One data point for each sensor per location.
+One data point for each sensor per location.(Not required for Run Mode 2)
->- trainingStartDate - start date from which the training data will be generated.
+>- trainingStartDate - start date from which the training data will be generated.(Not required for Run Mode 2)
 >- reportingLocationNum - Number of randomly chosen geo locations for which the model will predict weather data.
 >- reportingPerLocation - Number of weather data set to be predicted for each location.
 >- reportingStartDate - Start date from which the prediction needs to start.